-We set the UR weight $\lambda = 1$ and recorded the training loss and test BCA in the first 20 training epochs.
-This process was repeated 10 times, and the average results are shown in Figs. 7(a) and 7(b), respectively.
+We also used the Satellite dataset to analyze the effect of BN.
+We set the UR weight $\lambda=1$ and recorded the training loss and test BCA in the first 20 training epochs.
+This process was repeated ten times, and the average results are shown in Fig. 7(a) and (b), respectively.
 BN resulted in smaller training losses and better generalization performances in testing.